farshidtz/edgex-demos-wiki/Object-Detection-with-EdgeX-and-OpenVINO.md

 **[tip]** The range can be shorted by manually entering the from value such as: now-1m

 #### Setup the panel
-1. Add an empty panel
+a.
+Add an empty panel

-2. Setup query and transformation
+b.
+Setup query and transformation:
 -   Field $.readings[:].value, Type Boolean, Alias Person
 -   Field $.readings[:].origin, Type String, Alias Time(ns)
 -   Path: /device/name/people (this gets appended to the server URL set in datasource configuration to construct the core-data reading endpoint as http://localhost:59880/api/v2/reading/device/name/people)